 If the defendant is a corporation, what the defendant "knew" may be based not on information hidden in someone's brain (or memory), but rather on information contained in a company's records.

 For example, a 2018 Reuters investigative report suggests that Johnson & Johnson knew about the presence of asbestos in products like Johnson's Baby Powder for decades, based on extensive review of company documents.
 Learn more about lawsuits linking talc products to cancer.

-Many products come with some sort of a written warranty or guarantee.
+Many products come with some sort of warranty or guarantee.
 You might have a defective product claim if the defect in your product violated (or "breached" in legalese) that warranty.

 An "express warranty" is any type of warranty or guarantee that is written or stated.
 Such written statements can be:

 Any of these representations about the defective product may be an express warranty.

 If the product you used did not come with an express warranty, that product may be covered by implied warranties, and the defect may have violated those implied warranties.